LSMBO/recover-fx/README.md

-# RecoverFX
+# Recover-fx

-RecoverFX is the future version of Recover, it is the MS/MS spectra viewer/extractor designed to extract "high quality" spectra from peaklist files.
+Recover-fx is the future version of Recover, it is the MS/MS spectra viewer/extractor designed to extract "high quality" spectra from peaklist files.

-Recover has been developed to filter out high quality spectra from peaklists based on the following user-adjustable variables:
+Recover-fx has been developed to filter out high quality spectra from peaklists based on the following user-adjustable variables:

 **Spectrum quality filters:**
 * The Emergence (E) is a multiplication factor applied to the noise level (computed with an appropriate algorithm for each spectrum) allowing to define "Useful Peaks" with intensities higher than E x noise level.